ethanhillas/Atomic-Attack-Lab/README.md

 * project_name: A unique name to tag all AWS resources with
 * aws_credential_profile: The name of your AWS CLI credential profile (see AWS section)
-* trusted_network: Your current IP, this is used to allow SSH connections to OpenVPN server for installation.
+* trusted_network: Your current IP, this is used to allow SSH connections to OpenVPN server for installation
 * *_instance_type: Instance types for AWS EC2 resources
 * terraform_s3_backend_bucket_name: S3 bucket name for Terraform backend (see AWS section)
 * terraform_dynamodb_backend_table_name: DynamoDB table name for Terraform backend (see AWS section)